sanket3122/DOCKER_PROJECT_Nextcloud/README.md

 ## 1) Download the RedHat 8 Linux
 ## 2) Download the Docker tool

-First of all configure the yum command in linux and download the software by
+First of all configure the yum command in linux and download the software by:

     yum install docker-ce --nobest and start the docker by command